KratosMultiphysics/Kratos/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the bug (if possible).
-Add here any custom example files as well in case they are relevant.
+Add any custom example files here if they are relevant.

 **Expected behavior**
 A clear and concise description of what you expected to happen.